wisdomcheese4/mogwatch/README.md

 ### Option A: Standalone .exe (easiest, no setup)

-If you have a `MogWatch.exe` file, just double-click it.
+If you have a `build_exe.bat` file, just double-click it.
 Nothing else to install.
 Drag the window to your second monitor and leave it open while you play.